A journey to the world of MVP and Loaders ( Part 2)

 In this way we can persist our presenter during rotation, in turn persisting our data and any kind of database or network request we were making.

 Please note that there are many alternatives to Loader API to persist presenters and many other uses of Loader API.
-The documentation on Loader API is pretty good.
+The documentation on Loader API is pretty good, also for more understanding you can read this gold article by Ian Lake.